grahamcarman/docs/astro/migrate-astronomer-software-nebula.md

 ### Key new features

 Astro also includes a number of new features that accompany the traditional workflows you're used to.
-After you have reestablished your Software/ Nebula workflows, see the following documentation to learn more about these features.
+After you have reestablished your Software or Nebula workflows, see the following documentation to learn more about these features.

 - [Data lineage integrations](https://docs.astronomer.io/astro/data-lineage)
 - [Worker queues](https://docs.astronomer.io/astro/configure-worker-queues)